 | Coordination | Replicator | Multi-agent coordination: parallel workers, git-backed tracking, file reservations, and semantic memory.
 Single Go binary. |

-Each tool is independently useful, but they compose into the full Unbound Force workflow: plan with Speckit, execute with OpenCode, coordinate with Replicator.
+Each tool is independently useful, but they compose into the full Unbound Force workflow: scaffold with uf, plan with Speckit, execute with OpenCode, coordinate with Replicator.

 The swarm consists of five personas, each representing the pinnacle archetype of their role: